Skip to main content

 Confirm password

 The Confirm password component pairs with the Password component to validate that two entered passwords match.
-Use it during sign-up and password change flows.

 The confirm password component requires the password component to be mounted in the same form.